 Admittedly, this is an unusual book, not the typical kind of tome one usually sees in gift shops and book stores.
 To some degree, by limitation of the type of camera used, but more importantly, because of what I wanted to focus on, (pun intended!) this portfolio consists almost entirely of architectural shots... and even more specifically... outdoor architectural shots (and a few still-lifes) of some of the oldest, most interesting, and historical buildings in the state... the California Missions.

 The Davey Awards is an international creative award focused exclusively on honoring the outstanding creative work from the best of small firms worldwide.
 The 2007 Davey Awards received over 4,000 nominations from ad agencies, interactive agencies, production firms, in-house creative professionals, graphic designers, design firms and public relations firms.

-David defeated the mightly Goliath with a big idea and a little rock.
+David defeated the mighty Goliath with a big idea and a little rock.
 That is the sort of thing small firms do every day.
-The Davey Awards honors the achievement of the “creative Davids” where strength comes from ideas, intelligence and out-of-the-box thinking, not “Golliath’s” bankroll.
+The Davey Awards honors the achievement of the “creative Davids” where strength comes from ideas, intelligence and out-of-the-box thinking, not “Goliath’s” bankroll.
 Great work is about fresh ideas and exceptional execution, not the biggest budgets.

 The Davey is judged and overseen by the International Academy of the Visual Arts (IAVA) and underwritten by The Creative Group and AdWeek Magazine.

 Creative Continuum, the short-run book publisher, produces high-quality limited run books including family and personal histories, hardcover and paperback children’s books, art books, training manuals and other limited-edition books.
 Our 4,100-square foot facility is located in Anaheim, California.